1st Operations Group: Italian operations

 Six months of continuous combat in North Africa was followed by a short break, flying reconnaissance and escort missions around the Mediterranean.
 The respite ended on 15 August 1943, as air attacks increased against southern Italy in preparation for landings at Salerno.
 On 25 August, the 1st FG launched 65 P-38s, and joined with 85 other fighters, conducted a fighter-bomber attack against the airfield complex at Foggia.
 In addition to strafing ground targets, pilots of the 1st FG damaged or destroyed 88 German aircraft, with a loss of two P-38s.
 For this mission, the group received its first Distinguished Unit Citation (DUC).
 Five days later, on 30 August, the 1st Fighter Group earned its second DUC.
-The group flew 44 aircraft in escorting B-26 bombers to the railroad marshalling yards at Aversa, Italy, and were opposed by approximately 75–100 German fighters.
+The group flew 44 aircraft in escorting Martin B-26 Marauder bombers to the railroad marshalling yards at Aversa, Italy, and were opposed by approximately 75–100 German fighters.
 Outnumbered two to one, the group engaged the Luftwaffe for 40 minutes, enabling the bombers to strike their target and return to base without loss, but in doing so lost 13 fighters themselves, with 10 pilots killed.

 The 1st Fighter Group became part of the newly created Fifteenth Air Force in December 1943 and moved to Italy, temporarily based at several airfields until its base at Salsola Airfield was ready on 8 January 1944.
 Living and supply conditions improved for the airmen, who received new P-38Js in the spring.
 On 16 April 1944, the group flew its 1,000th combat mission.

 The 1st Fighter Group received its third DUC for an escort mission on 18 May 1944.
 Assigned to escort the force of 700 B-17 and B-24 bombers to the oil refineries at Ploieşti, Romania, bad weather caused roughly half the bombers to abort the mission.
 The 1st Fighter Group continued through the heavy weather to support B-17s that continued to the target and engaged 80 Luftwaffe and Romanian fighters attacking the Flying Fortresses.
 The group's 48 P-38s shot down and damaged nearly 20 aircraft for a loss of one P-38, and drove off the rest.